jaruan/jadon-resources-all-in-one/README.md

 ## Quick Start

+💡 Please install these tools `make`, `docker` and  `docker-compose` before going the following steps.

 For the first time building those services, we need to execute this command to grant a folder access to elasticsearch.
 `make grant-permission`